Reduce the cost of doing business.

 As you are all aware, we are facing a constantly changing landscape as we move forward with measures to address the outbreak of COVID-19.
 Every day, there appear to be new, significant state, federal, and local developments related to addressing the negative impacts of the coronavirus, many of which directly pertain to employers.
 Below is a summary of some of these developments that have occurred to date—please feel free to reach out if you have any question related to these changes, or any other employment law need.
 And please remember, this is just a general overview.
 As things continue to develop and change, so will our strategies for implementation.
 You should not solely rely on the information here to make employment decisions, as this landscape is constantly changing.
 Instead, it is our hope this will serve to help you spot potential issues as they arise.

 Governor Bullock enacted emergency rules regarding unemployment insurance (UI) benefits, which significantly expand benefits to those impacted by the coronavirus.
 Some of the notable changes include:

 The UI Division has stated that to ensure that claimants receive benefits as soon as possible, employers should sign up for the UI e-service system at https://uieservices.mt.gov/_/, and that all employees should file claims online at www.montanaworks.gov.

-On a federal level, on Wednesday the Senate passed a comprehensive relief package aimed at easing the negative impacts of the coronavirus, which the President signed into law.
-It will come into effect 15 days from now, and both provisions of the new law discussed below will expire on December 31, 2020.
+On a federal level, the Senate passed a comprehensive relief package aimed at easing the negative impacts of the coronavirus, which the President signed into law.
 The bill addresses a wide range of topics, but the two areas that are most important for employers are provisions related to an expanded emergency provision of FMLA and paid sick leave.
 Here are some key points that the majority of employers need to know: